-Do bear in mind when selling LEGO in bulk you will not get any where near as much for it than you would if you sold the LEGO bricks individually.
+Do bear in mind when selling LEGO in bulk you will not get anywhere near as much for it as you would if you sold the LEGO bricks individually.

-It depends what you want and on your situation, if you are prepared to put the time in sorting your old LEGO bricks and putting them in to your Bricklink inventory or listing them on eBay separately you will make more money but it will take more time and effort.
+It depends on what you want and on your situation, if you are prepared to put the time into sorting your old LEGO bricks and putting them into your Bricklink inventory or listing them on eBay separately you will make more money but it will take more time and effort.

 If you want someone to just come to your house and take it off your hands then listing it online as a bulk or LEGO haul is probably a good option for you.

 Unfortunately, LEGO bricks are not recyclable due to the types of plastics they are made with.
-These plastics are not accepted at many recycling centres.
+These plastics are not accepted at many recycling centers.

 We would love to hear how you decided to handle your old LEGO bricks!